-May State and Local agencies also purchase PACS off the MAS Program?
+May State and Local agencies also purchase PACS from the MAS Program?

-Yes, under GSA's Cooperative Purchasing Program state, local and tribal governments to purchase from Cooperative Purchasing approved industry partners under Security & Protection/Security Systems at any time, for any reason, using any funds available.
-The COOP icon and DIRAST icon in both GSA eLibrary and GSAAdvantage indicate that authorized state and local government entities may purchase items from these contracts.
+Yes, under GSA's Cooperative Purchasing Program, state, local, and tribal governments may purchase from Cooperative Purchasing approved industry partners under Security & Protection/Security Systems at any time, for any reason, using any funds available.
+The COOP icon and DEAST icon in both GSA eLibrary and GSAAdvantage indicate that authorized state and local government entities may purchase items from these contracts.

-State and local government entities are encouraged to use existing Schedule ordering procedures (refer to FAR Subpart 8.4), but are not required to do so.
-State and local governments must meet their own state or local purchasing and competitive requirements when purchasing via the Schedule.
+State and local government entities are encouraged to use existing Schedule ordering procedures (refer to FAR Subpart 8.4), but they are not required to do so.
+When purchasing via the Schedule, state and local governments must meet their own state or local purchasing and competitive requirements.
 State and local preference programs are not waived or otherwise affected by these regulations.